 WHAT WE DO

-IEM is a national leader in public health policy, planning, and modeling.
+IEM is a national leader in public health policy, planning, modeling, and response.
 We identify and create innovative solutions and tools to increase response to the medical consequences of disasters, biological attacks and pandemics.

 For over 20 years, IEM has supported the Department of Health and Human Services (HHS) and their planning and modeling for pandemics and medical countermeasures requirements, including modeling the medical consequences of an anthrax attack and the effectiveness of Postal Service delivery of medical countermeasures (MCMs).
 IEM’s modeling following the 2001 anthrax attacks and other disease outbreaks led to two Presidential policies – one from President George W. Bush (2007) and another from President Barack Obama (2009).